 Henceforth Harry makes a vow not to return to school next year and endangers anyone else’s life until Voldemort is usurped.
 This might be the most interesting book which lets the plot hang in a thread and the suspense, comedy, and tragedy it delivers is fathomless.

-Harry Potter Book 7 Summary: This is the final and epic conclusion to the canon Potter Saga.
-And so far it is rated the highest book among the Harry Potter series.
+Harry Potter Book 7 Summary: The deathly hallows is the final and satisfying conclusion to the canon Potter Saga.
+It is the seventh book of the series and so far it is rated the highest book among the Harry Potter series.
 Not because it is the last of the series but because of the number of questions answered in this book, which did not seem to be a question on the previous books at all.
 The seriousness of the plot starts right from the beginning.

 For starters, Hedwig takes a killing blow instead of Harry and the real tragedy starts occurring.
 Harry Potter leaves Privet Drive for one last time and climbs on Hagrid’s motorbike and they take to the sky knowing that the Lord Voldemort and the Death Eaters will not be far behind.
 The protective charm that has kept him safe until now is broken.
 But the Dark Lord is breathing horror into everything Harry adores.
 Harry knows too that he can’t keep hiding and has to come face to face for one last time.
 And Deathly Hallows really plays it well with the nostalgia of Harry Potter and the readers.

-Harry Potter Book 8 Summary: This book is actually a two-part play written by Jack Thorne following the original story.
+Harry Potter Book 8 Summary: This is the final book on the list.
+This book is actually a two-part play written by Jack Thorne following the original story.
 It is set up after 19 years of the events of Deathly Hallows where Harry is a busy man with a busy post and about to send his son Albus Severus Potter on his own journey at Hogwarts.
 But let me be honest, This play is not always true to the epic novel series.
 If you have read the Harry Potter series you can not help but call yourself a fan of this series.
 And as usual, your expectation will also be sky-high.

 Ranking among the Harry Potter Series:

 It’s hard to choose a winner among the best and when it is a piece of art, it’s nearly impossible to do so.
-But I will write down my personal preferences of Harry Potter from my least favourite to my best.
+But I will write down my personal preferences of Harry Potter from my least favorite harry potter book to my best.
 So, here we go:

 8. Harry Potter and the Cursed Child (you already guessed it).

-5. Harry Potter and the Order of the Phoenix.
+5. Harry Potter and the prisoner of Azkaban.

-3. Harry Potter and the Goblet of Fire.
+3. Harry Potter and the Order of the Phoenix.